 Children's Champion Awards—celebrating people who make a difference in children's lives

-Miriam was Director of the Good Housekeeping Institute, the legendary consumer product testing and advocacy organization from 2007-2015, where she introduced many groundbreaking initiatives, including: the Green Good Housekeeping Seal, the first major innovation to the iconic GH Seal in 100 years, the award-winning Product Reviews channel on goodhousekeeping.com, Toy, Beauty, and Car Awards, the Good Housekeeping Institute blog, and public tours of the GH Institute.
+and child.com won more than 40 awards for Editorial and Design Excellence and introduced numerous brand extensions, including children’s fashion shows during Mercedes Benz Fashion Week, Children’s Book Awards in partnership with Barnes & Noble, celebrity book signings, and Children’s Champion Award Galas, honoring Marlo Thomas, Marion Wright Edelman, Geoffrey Canada, Erin Brockovich, and other luminaries.guest on Today, Good Morning America, CBS Morning Show, CNN, Talk of the Miriam was Director of the Good Housekeeping Institute, the legendary consumer product testing and advocacy organization from 2007-2015, where she launched numerous initiatives, including: the Green Good Housekeeping Seal, the first major innovation to the iconic GH Seal in 100 years, the award-winning Product Reviews channel on goodhousekeeping.com, Toy, Beauty, and Car Awards, the Good Housekeeping Institute blog, and public tours of the GH Institute.

-Miriam is coauthor of The First Year of Marriage: What to Expect, What to Accept and What You Can Change, which is based on an exclusive nationwide survey and has been published in six editions.
-She is a member of the Board of Directors of American Friends of Soroka Medical Center, the Professional Advisory Board of the Child Development Institute at Sarah Lawrence College, and a founding member of the Nora Magid Mentorship Prize Scholarship at the University of Pennsylvania, and the Penn Gazette Alumni Board.
-She has served on the National Board of Trustees and the National Communications Advisory Council for the March of Dimes, the Entertainment Software Review Board, and the Media Advisory Committee for SKIP (Sick Kids Need Involved People).
-She has appeared on dozens of national TV and radio programs, been quoted in the New York Times, Wall St. Journal, greenbiz.com, and many other newspapers, magazines, and websites, and is a frequent speaker at thought leader conferences.
+Miriam has been a member of the March of Dimes Board of Trustees, Board of Directors of American Friends of Soroka Medical Center, the Professional Advisory Board of the Child Development Institute at Sarah Lawrence College, the Nora Magid Mentorship Prize Scholarship at the University of Pennsylvania, the Penn Gazette Alumni Board, the Entertainment Software Review Board, and the Media Advisory Committee for SKIP (Sick Kids Need Involved People).
+She has been a guest on Today, Good Morning America, CNN American Morning, and dozens of other national TV and radio programs, been quoted in the New York Times, Wall St. Journal, greenbiz.com, and many other newspapers, magazines, and websites, and is a frequent speaker at thought leader conferences.

 Miriam Arond earned her Bachelor’s of Arts degree in English from the University of Pennsylvania where she was graduated Magna cum Laude and Phi Beta Kappa and has a Master’s of Arts degree in Journalism from New York University.